maniere/Game-of-Life/README.md

 https://en.wikipedia.org/wiki/Conways_Game_of_Life

-To run the code, copy it into Processing Version 3 or later, and run it there.
-You can download the latest version of Processing here: http://processing.org.
+To run the code, copy it into Processing Version 3 or later, and play it there.
+Download the latest version of Processing here: http://processing.org.

-To interact with version 1b of the "game" you may do the following:
+To interact with the "game":

-Type "p" to generate a new random pattern from among the many classic patterns that have been discovered over the years.
+Type "p" to generate a pattern from among the many that have been discovered over the years.
-Type "l" to generate a new pattern of random lines.
+Type "l" to generate a pattern of random lines.
-Type "c" to clear the screen.
-Useful in combination with spacebar to clear the stage and pause the algorithm for drawing (see below).
-Type "spacebar" pause animation, or to un-pause it if the algorithm has already been paused.
+Type "spacebar" to pause the animation.
+Type it again to un-pause it.
-Type "r" to reset the entire stage with a new pattern and text.
+Type "r" to reset the stage to its initial state.
+Type "c" to clear the stage.
-Type the numeric keys (0 - 9) to refresh the stage with a the percentage of cells that are randomly seeded corresponding to 10% * the numeric value. (e.g., 0 = 0%, 3 = 30%).
-This random_seed value persists until you type another numberic value to change it or "r" to reset the stage.
+Type the numeric keys (0 - 9) to refresh the stage with a percentage of randomly seeded cells.
+The percentage = 10 * the numeric value (0 = 0%, 3 = 30%).
+Commands now execute with additional random seeds until you type "r" to reset the stage.
-Type any other key to activate the text so that its cells participate in the algorithm.
+Type "t" to include the text area in the animation.
+Type it again to reset it.
-You may at any point draw with your mouse to toggle the cell states.
-The animation pauses while your mouse is clicked.
-If you want to draw something complicated it is easiest to pause the animation using the "spacebar" first.
+Draw with your mouse to toggle the cell states.
+The animation pauses while your mouse is depressed and resumes upon release.
+Pause the animation using "spacebar" to draw more than once.

+The code was designed to be easy to modify and explore creative possibilities.